 The Psychiatric Security Review Board was originally established in 1977 to supervise individuals who successfully asserted the insanity defense (Guilty Except for Insanity or GEI) to a criminal charge.
-Recognizing the rehabilitative needs of individuals diagnosed with a persistent mental illness, Oregon has invested in a mental health system designed for this population.
-With public safety as its focus, the board has successfully reintegrated clients into the community with a five-year average 0.51% adult recidivism rate.
 In recent years, the board’s responsibilities have expanded to supervise youth and certain civil commitments.
 Additionally, it has been designated by the Legislature as the “relief” authority for two different populations: GEI sex offenders who request relief from sex offender registration and those who are barred from possessing a firearm due to a mental health determination (primarily civil commitment) who request restoration of firearm rights.

 Mailing Address: 610 SW Alder St., Suite 420, Portland 97204